edenavitan90/QAEngine/README.md

 - **Server (worker)** – Will execute tasks received from load balancer and return to it responses.
 - **DB** – The database which stores the data.

 ## Architecture & Technology
 Web application which uses a Client-Server architecture (REST).
 The load balancer decides which servers can handle the traffic from the end users.
 It will distribute the work to the servers (workers) & eventually, will return a response back to the client.

 **Client-Server:** Flask & HTML/CSS
 **Database:** MongoDB
 **Load Balancer:** HAProxyund

+## Installation Requirements
+This is meant to be a Web-Application.
+Therefore, there is no need in any installation procedures.
+As for production, this application will have its URL address and can be access via the network.